 A widget is a simplified tool that has the sole purpose of displaying controls and information from an application that is often used.
 For example, on the home screen of an Android phone (and soon to also be on Apple iPhone with the release of iOS 14) you will find widgets that allow the user to toggle commonly used controls and view information from different applications without having to load the entire application itself.

 Weather widgets for the Android phone are one of the most useful types of widgets.
 For an eCommerce business, a widget could come in the form of an online booking interface on the corner of a page or a launch countdown timer.
+On a website, widgets like these are embedded into the actual page design through the help of various web apps or through a WordPress appointment booking plugin, in case of a WP-based website.
 Widgets not only save screen real estate for mobile applications, they also don’t require the entire application to be loaded to operate them.
 This makes it easier to use and far more convenient for users, delivering a significantly enhanced user experience.
 A properly placed widget on a mobile device not only delivers user convenience, it can be a great way to engage the customer without interrupting them, and in effect, meeting them on their terms and letting them have greater control over the experience from their perspective.

 Apps are really just software applications that manage information sharing, deliver certain functionality and convert users to customers.
 It’s important to note here that we are not just talking about the kind of software applications you see on the Apple App Store.
 Web-based applications are commonplace, and you likely use several of them per day.
 Online banking, remote job portals, and all social media websites are in themselves web-based applications.
 Web-based applications that are Responsive—meaning they can conform to the size of any devices screen size and resolution—from mobile phone to iPad and laptop to desktop are much more economical for businesses because they don’t rely on one operating system (like iOS or Android).
 And that’s why web-based applications are often the preferred way to go for businesses, especially in the beginning, as they are less expensive to build and maintain.

 Building applications for specific mobile devices (commonly referred to as Native Apps) requires multiple iterations of development: one for Mac OS and iOS, another for Android, another for Windows, and another for Linux.
 That’s a lot of development resources.
 Native Apps tend to offer special-purpose functionality that rely on the unique capabilities of the hardware they happen to be running on.
+This is why there are a lot of business owners looking for Angular, React and VueJS development services.
 Some native apps include Camera+ for iOS devices and KeePassDroid for Android devices.
 A responsive web-based application will give businesses the ability to deliver an efficient user experience on all of those platforms with one deployment.

 SPA stands for “Single Page Application.”
 It’s a web page or application that doesn’t need to refresh itself in its entirety with every action.
 The best example of an SPA that millions of people use every day is Netflix.
 Netflix is not only user friendly and easy to engage with, it is a hyper-responsive application with real-time data and easy collaboration with the customer.
 Gmail and Twitter are also single-page applications, so chances are that you’ve been visiting a SPA every day!
 When a user interacts with a SPA, only the parts they need are refreshed as opposed to the entire web page or application screen.
 In other words, it’s ‘dynamic’ not ‘static’.
 An example of this could be submitting a comment below a photo: the web page doesn’t need to refresh the entire page to submit the comment.
 Technologies that help accomplish this are Facebook’s React.js, and Google’s Angular—both available under an open-source license and free to use.